 Yes.
 Once cooled you can store your toast points in an airtight container for upto 24 hours.

 For some ideas to serve with Toast Points

 - 8 slices white bread

-- 2 tbsp salted butter - see note 1
+- 2 tablespoon salted butter - see note 1

-- 1/8 tsp freshly ground black pepper - see note 2
+- ⅛ teaspoon freshly ground black pepper - see note 2

 See note 2 for other seasoning ideas